 The Master’s program in Geography is typically a two year program.
 During that time, you will complete a small series of core courses and work closely with your faculty advisor to develop a curriculum that best suits your research interests.
 The program is designed to have you demonstrate that you are capable of identifying a research problem as well as marshalling the conceptual and methodological tools to address it.

 The PhD program aims to train students to become broadly knowledgeable about the field of Geography as well as a specialist in a particular subfield.
 Students are expected to create new knowledge that is rigorously grounded in a robust and appropriate empirical and theoretical context.

 If you are interested in applying, please read the information provided here on our website as well as the Graduate Admission website for either the Master's or PhD program.
 These pages provide a thorough account of the program requirements, application process, and funding options.
-Deadlines are November 30 for international applicants and December 14 for domestic applicants.
+We only admit students once a year, with the application season open for admission into the program during the following year (for example, to start in Autumn 2019, you would apply in Autumn 2018).
+Deadlines for consideration are November 30 for international applicants and December 14 for domestic applicants.

 Students that are admitted to a Geography or Atmospheric Sciences program will have the opportunity to visit the program and meet each other during our Admitted Student Visit Day at the beginning of March.
 If you would like to visit in the fall, please contact firstname.lastname@example.org to set up a visit.